mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Papers.md

 ## 2017
+1. Klambauer, G., Unterthiner, T., Mayr, A., & Hochreiter, S. (2017).
+Self-normalizing neural networks. *Advances in neural information processing systems*, *30*.

+   - Investigate why Standard Feed forward NN (FNN) fails?
+   - FNNs that perform well are typically shallow and, therefore cannot exploit many levels of abstract representations.
+     - introduce self-normalizing neural networks (SNNs) to enable high-level abstract representations.
+     - TP: activation function of SNNs are “scaled exponential linear units” (SELUs), which **induce self-normalizing properties**
+     - prove that activations close to zero mean and unit variance that are propagated through many network layers will converge towards zero mean and unit variance (under the presence of noise and perturbations)
+     - activations **not** close to unit var, there exits an upper and lower bound on the var, thus, vanishing and exploding gradients are impossible.
+   - convergence property of SNNs allows to
+     - (1) train deep networks with many layers,
+     - (2) employ strong regularization schemes,
+     - (3) to make learning highly robust.
+   -  FNNs we considered (i) ReLU networks without normalization, (ii) batch normalization, (iii) layer normalization, (iv) weight normalization, (v) highway networks, and (vi) residual networks
+     - Experimented with different initialization, 121 UCI dataset
+   - My thoughts: SeLU works best with FNN!

-1. Gomez, A. N., Ren, M., Urtasun, R., & Grosse, R. B. (2017).
+2. Gomez, A. N., Ren, M., Urtasun, R., & Grosse, R. B. (2017).
 The reversible residual network: Backpropagation without storing activations. *Advances in neural information processing systems*, *30*.

    - present the Reversible Residual Network (**RevNet**), a variant of ResNets: each layer’s activations can be reconstructed exactly from the next layer
      - memory efficient: no need to store all the activations.
    - Experiments: Cifar10/100, imagenet

-2. Arpit, D., Jastrzębski, S., Ballas, N., Krueger, D., Bengio, E., Kanwal, M. S., ... & Lacoste-Julien, S. (2017, July).
+3. Arpit, D., Jastrzębski, S., Ballas, N., Krueger, D., Bengio, E., Kanwal, M. S., ... & Lacoste-Julien, S. (2017, July).
 A closer look at memorization in deep networks.
 In *International conference on machine learning* (pp. 233-242).
 PMLR.

    - Contributions
      - qualitative differences in DNN optimization behavior on real data vs. noise.
 In other words, DNNs do not just memorize real data